Skip to main content !important

 However, stories don't always need to make logical sense.
 We are, occasionally, willing to suspend disbelief if the story or the storyteller is engaging enough...

 While preparing a recent presentation after a large (and what felt at the time like a diligently executed) piece of design research, I was fine-tuning the narrative from the scenario we storyboard-ed earlier that day.
 Suddenly, a glaringly obvious plot hole appeared to me.
-A blindingly obvious omission from our thinking that could affect the result and direction of our proposed design.
-How was this the first time I've noticed this not-so-minor oversight?
+An obvious omission that could affect the result and direction of our proposed design.
 The team of very motivated domain and product experts were working closely together on th project for two weeks straight.
 Through workshops, user testing sessions, and debriefing sessions, no one thought to bring it up or ask about it?
-Whatever the cause or causes, it was immensely worrying at this late stage of the project.
+Whatever the cause or causes, it was worrying at this late stage of the project.

 We were scheduled to present our findings and recommendations the next day.
 Should we reschedule the playback?
 I scrambled to the team; hopefully, someone knew the answer.
 Luckily, this particular question could be answered before the presentation, and it didn't change or invalidate the design recommendations we were making.
 But we got lucky...